martinteoharov/pixpox-dev-docs/docs/Design Patterns/entity-component-system.md

-## Entity Component System
+# Entity Component System

-Entity Component System or ECS for short is a design pattern used in gamedev for the representation of game world objects.
-An ECS comprises entities composed from components of data, with systems which operate on said entities' components.
+Entity Component System (ECS) is a design pattern responsible for representing the world and its various objects (player, light, physics, etc..).
+An ECS comprises of entities, which are composed of components and lastly systems which operate on said entities.

+This design pattern allows us to build logic that is incredibly flexible while also being immensely performative. it is the best choice for a complicated game engine full of various interconnected behaviour.

+### How it is built

-### Unique Identifiers
+- ##### Unique Identifiers

+	Every entity and every component has a unique identifier associated with it.
+	Unique sequential IDs are managed using a Queue data-structure.

+- ##### Signatures
+	asd

-### Entities
+- ##### Entities

-### Components
+- ##### Components

-### Systems
+- ##### Systems

-### Rust typesystem to the rescue
+### Rust TypeSystem integration